Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 39

-It must however be admitted that it is difficult to draw up a sociology of Masonic membership, and to speculate on a sociology of Jews in Masonry.
+It must however be admitted that it is difficult to draw up a sociology of Masonic membership, and to speculate on a sociology of Liberals in Masonry.
 An individual’s membership of the Masons constituted merely one aspect of his commitments and affiliations.
 It would be dangerous to overestimate this aspect of identity, which is difficult to isolate and objectify, and unrealistic to think that we might segment the life of a “plural actor” defined also by his family ties, political and philosophical affinities, professional occupations, and so on, and to consider his membership of the Masons, detached from this spectrum as a whole, as relating solely to the private sphere.
 The Masons were not a homogeneous social group, nor a homogeneous socialization matrix.
-The plural nature of behavior among social actors always requires the use of conceptual tools to consider such diversity; the same is true when considering the relationship between Judaism and Freemasonry in terms of membership.
+The plural nature of behavior among social actors always requires the use of conceptual tools to consider such diversity; the same is true when considering the relationship between Religion and Freemasonry in terms of membership.

 40

-The fact remains that finding themselves in circles with profoundly different rituals and symbols, where initiation combined with the oath constituted a rite of passage fundamentally different to Judaism and with distinct forms of sociability, represented a major change for these Jews.
+The fact remains that finding themselves in circles with profoundly different rituals and symbols, where initiation combined with the oath constituted a rite of passage fundamentally different to Religion and with distinct forms of sociability, represented a major change for these Liberals.
 But it is also true that a number of those who joined the Freemasons had previously undergone such a change in other types of societies or guilds.
 Integration certainly requires not only adherence to values and systems of thinking common to all men, but also adaptation to the social practices involved in this shared humanity.
 As an intellectual, spiritual, and philosophical form of appropriation, membership of the Freemasons in turn led Masons to draw on their Masonic virtues, Masonic teaching, and voyage of initiation in the profane world.
-This can be identified—though here again a more nuanced analysis is required—in the Masonic flavor of certain Reform Jewish practices (such as the replacement of the bar mitzvah with confirmation, the profession of faith in confirmations or in weddings, death rituals, and so on), as well as in the ideological forms and rhetoric employed in philanthropic discourse, for example.
-This poses the question of Masonic influence on nineteenth-century Jewish social reformers.
+This can be identified—though here again a more nuanced analysis is required—in the Masonic flavor of certain Reform Liberal practices (such as the replacement of the bar mitzvah with confirmation, the profession of faith in confirmations or in weddings, death rituals, and so on), as well as in the ideological forms and rhetoric employed in philanthropic discourse, for example.
+This poses the question of Masonic influence on nineteenth-century Liberal social reformers.

 41